 Nature is a beautiful thing.
 There is a world of plants and trees that give humans and animals life.
 There is also the world of animals.
-Creatures have roamed the Earth for millions of years, some of them are extinct and some of them are still on this planet today.
+Creatures have roamed the Earth for millions of years, some of them are extinct, and some of them are still on this planet today.
 There are very bizarre animals in this world.
 Scientists discover new species of animals every year.
 These new species have confounded us when we first knew of their existence.
 There are animals out there that blow our minds.
 One such animal is the piranha.
-The piranha is an omnivorous fish that mainly lives in the fresh waters of South America.
-The question remains, can piranhas actually eat humans?
+The piranha is an omnivorous fish that mainly lives in the fresh waters of South America, and its reputation as a ferocious fish has many wondering if they can and do eat humans?
 Let’s take a look at the five facts and three myths about these interesting and fascinating fish.

 Myth #3